GBehrends/Ethiopia_Demography/09_UCE_Phylogeny/readme.md

 Step_2: 02_UCE_bam.sh
 Creates a bed file outlining the chromosome start and stop positions for all UCEs found in the reference assemblies.
-It then uses samtools to isolate the UCE regions in the bam files for each species (from the 02_Alignment section).
+It then uses samtools to isolate the UCE regions in the bam files for each sample(from the 02_Alignment section).
 These extracted bam regions are then converted to UCE fastq files.

 Step_3: 03_Extract_Sample_UCEs.sh